From Forgotten to Free. Life After Facebook.

 WHEN YOU REALIZE THE PROBLEM ISN’T FACEBOOK

-I’ve been off of Facebook for almost a year now, and I don’t regret getting off of it for one minute.
+I’ve been off of Facebook since 2016, and I don’t regret getting off of it for one minute.
 My 500+ friends are mostly all gone.
 Actually, they never really existed in the first place, did they?
 People that were so interested in my Facebook life seem to care less about my real life.

 I have realized in the last year that the problem isn’t Facebook.
 The problem is our society.